multimediatechnology/assignment-workflows/03-project/CONTRIBUTING.md

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

-A detailed explanation can be found in this [document][commit-message-format].
+A detailed explanation can be found in this [document](https://docs.angularjs.org/misc/contribute).